evkx/evkx.github.io/content/models/mercedes/eqc/EQC_400_4MATIC/_index.md

 ## Performance

 The Mercedes-EQ EQC 400 4MATIC has a maximum power of 300KW (408hp).
 The total torque is 760nm.
-The 0-100km/h sprint (0-62mph) is performed in 5,1 seconds.
-The top speed is 180 kph.
+The 0-100km/h sprint (0-62mph) takes 5,1 seconds.
+The top speed is 180 km/h.

 ## Battery, range, and charging